Fagradalsfjall Volcano Hike –

 -

-You’ll be hiking through lava terrain and exposed to the elements.
-Stay dry, warm, and comfortable, and enjoy the experience.
+You’ll be hiking on volcanic terrain and exposed to the elements.
+The right clothing helps you stay warm, dry, and comfortable so you can enjoy the experience fully.

 Know before you go